Tom-Beijner/mod.io-mod-status-checker/README.md

 # Mod.io mod status checker

-A JavaScript based application to check if mods become hidden (or deleted) and sends a Discord based webhook message about the newly affected mod.
+A Node.js based application to check if mods become hidden (or deleted) and sends a Discord based webhook message about the newly affected mod.

 ## Installation